-What is EMV and how does it affects your business?
+What is EMV and how does it affect your business?

 In the United States, fraudulent transaction liability has recently shifted to the retailer if credit card payments are not processed on a point of sale (POS) terminal which supports EMV (also referred to as chip-and-pin cards).
 This means that the credit card companies will no longer pay retailers for the fraudulent transactions.
 Similar liability shifts have previously occurred in Canada, Australia, and most countries in Asia and Europe.